R. S. Thomas: Life

 R. S. Thomas was born at 5 Newfoundland Road, Gabalfa, Llandaff, Cardiff as the only child of Margaret (née Davies) and Thomas Hubert Thomas.
 The family moved to Holyhead in 1918 because of his father's work in the Merchant Navy.
 He was awarded a bursary in 1932 to study at the University College of North Wales, where he read Latin.
 In 1936, after he completed his theological training at St Michael's College, Llandaff, he was ordained as a priest in the Anglican Church in Wales.
 From 1936 to 1940 he was the curate of Chirk, Denbighshire, where he met his future wife, Mildred "Elsi" Eldridge, an English artist.
-He subsequently became curate-in charge of Tallarn Green, Flintshire, as part of his duties as curate of Hanmer, Wrexham.
+He subsequently became curate-in charge of Tallarn Green, Flintshire, as part of his duties as curate of Hanmer, Wrexham between 1940 and 1942.

 In Hanmer he was an assistant to the Rev. Thomas Meredith-Morris, grandfather of the writer Lorna Sage, a fact later described by Byron Rogers as a "crossing of paths of two of Wales's strangest clergymen".
 Whilst Sage devotes a great deal of her autobiography Bad Blood to her late relative, she does not mention Thomas, who was in any case in Hanmer before Sage was born.
 However, her memoir gives some insight into the strange environment in which Thomas worked as a young priest.
 Thomas never wrote much about his curacies and nothing is known of the relationship between him and Meredith-Morris.

 Thomas and Eldridge were married in 1940 and remained together until her death in 1991.
 Their son, (Andreas) Gwydion, was born on 29 August 1945 and died on 15 September 2016.
 The Thomas family lived on a tiny income and lacked the comforts of modern life, largely through their own choice.
 One of the few household amenities the family ever owned, a vacuum cleaner, was rejected because Thomas decided it was too noisy.

 From 1942 to 1954 Thomas was rector of St Michael's Church, Manafon, near Welshpool in rural Montgomeryshire.
 During his time there he began to study Welsh and published his first three volumes of poetry, The Stones of the Field (1946), An Acre of Land (1952) and The Minister (1953).
 Thomas's poetry achieved a breakthrough with the publication in 1955 of his fourth book, Song at the Year's Turning, in effect a collected edition of his first three volumes.
 This was critically well received and opened with an introduction by Betjeman.
 His position was also helped by winning the Royal Society of Literature's Heinemann Award.